nil-git-tf/devops-assignment/README.md

 # DevOps-assignment
  A CI/CD pipeline for a simple python flask application using the DevOps tools such as:
- - git for code repository
+ - Git for code repository
  - AWS Elastic Beanstalk service for deploying and scaling web applications and services developed with various languages like Java, .NET, PHP, Node.js, Python
  - Being managed service of AWS from capacity provisioning, load balancing, auto-scaling to application health monitoring Elastic Beanstalk automatically handles it
+ - S3 bucket to push application artifacts
  - Terraform where we are going to provision the Jenkins on EC2 and elastic beanstalk for our flask application and environment under it
  - Jenkins pipeline will be the main automation tool to pull application files from git and push it into elastic beanstalk